Finding and Buying a Van in Australia

 Luck was on our side.
 Thankfully, parked up in the storage yard was the van that was to become our home and travelling buddy.
 Taking us across the amazing landscapes of Australia for duration of our trip.

-There was a choice of just 2 vans available.
+There was a choice of just 2 campervans available.
 As we checked inside the nearest van, we were overjoyed.
-It was clean, tidy, smell free, bright and cheerful.
-It had just enough room to house the two of us.
+It was clean, tidy, smell-free, bright and cheerful.
+Better still, it had just enough room to house the two of us.

 Finally, we were ready to begin our trip, both happy and relieved and ready for action!

 We took possession of our Travellers Autobarn rental camper on the 16th June 2017.
-It was the best outcome, in what had been a pretty stressful couple of weeks, from that moment on we never looked back.
+It was the best outcome, in what had been a pretty stressful couple of weeks.
+From that moment on we never looked back.

 We went on to cover an incredible 23,208KM.
 Covering vast expanses of Australia, with experiences that overwhelmed us.
 Seeing, feeling and being part of the most incredible journey, both physically and mentally, it was liberating.

 We learnt so much from the rawness of it all.
-The delights of meeting the most interesting individuals and seeing first hand, the glories of nature.
-Witnessing the most amazing wildlife imaginable.
+The delights of meeting the most interesting individuals and seeing first hand, the glories of nature, witnessing the most amazing wildlife imaginable.

 Australia superseded all our previous expectations.
 It instilled in us a desire and ambition for more adventure based travel, across the globe.
 The need to visit new shores that we’ve yet to explore.

 The way we challenge ourselves in various circumstances can be a positive thing.
-It’s all about being better people ourselves and providing an inner encouragement to each other.
-All to enhance our experiences of life and of those that we meet along the way.
+Above all, it’s about being better people ourselves and providing an inner encouragement to each other.
+Enhancing our experiences of life and of those that we meet along the way.

 It’s only afterwards that we look back and realise those little hiccups were there to test our resilience and make us grow stronger, happier and more ambitious for the next new challenge ahead!